Get the information you need about energy in your new home with our gas and electricity guides:

 How can I tell if a radiator needs bleeding?

-If you’re ready to check the radiators in your home, start by turning on the heater as well as the radiator in each room.
-To successfully bleed all of your radiators you will need to build up some pressure to force the air to the top, so your heating will need time to warm up.
+To test the radiators in your home, start by turning on the heater as well as the radiator in each room.
+For the bleeding to work you’ll need to build up water pressure to force the air to the top, so your heating will need time to warm up.

 Once your radiators are hot, feel along the front of each one, especially towards the top.
 Any cold spots indicate that there is trapped air and that the radiator needs bleeding.